-1. Modernism is not minimalism.
+1. Modernism is Not Minimalism.

 You know those photos of modern homes that look cold + uninviting?
 I mean, there’s barely any furniture in those rooms.. right?

 Minimalist architecture is based on achieving an extreme level of simplicity by stripping down everything non-essential.
-This is actually a sub-style of modern architecture in a similar way heavy metal is a sub-genre of rock + roll.
+This is actually a sub-style of modern architecture in a similar way heavy metal is a subgenre of rock + roll.

-2. Form follows function.
+2. Form Follows Function.

 I think we can all agree that our homes should be functional, easier to use, + in turn, make our lives easier.

-Modern architecture puts function before aesthetic.
+Modern architecture puts function before aesthetics.
 The flat roofs, the floor-to-ceiling windows, the sweeping horizontal facades are all a result of function (or the function of ease of construction).

-3. Rejection of ornament.
+3. Rejection of Ornament.